discordjs/guide/guide/popular-topics/collectors.md

 ### Await reactions

-As before, these work almost the same as a reaction collector, except it is promise-based.
+As before, these work almost the same as a reaction collector, except it is Promise-based.
 The same differences apply as with channel collectors.

 ::: tip
 You can read the docs for the `.awaitReactions()` method <branch version="11.x" inline>[here](https://discord.js.org/#/docs/main/v11/class/Message?scrollTo=awaitReactions)</branch><branch version="12.x" inline>[here](https://discord.js.org/#/docs/main/stable/class/Message?scrollTo=awaitReactions)</branch>.